jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

  - Introduction
  - Nangate 45nm Standard-Cell Library
  - PyMTL3-Based Testing, Simulation, Translation
+ - Using Synopsys VCS for 4-State RTL Simulation
  - Using Synopsys Design Compiler for Synthesis
  - Using Cadence Innovus for Place-and-Route
  - Using Synopsys PrimeTime for Power Analysis